Wwiktoria/HackAGH/README.md

-# AutoSave - a versatile mobile application
+# AutoSave - Your Personal Car Management App

-AutoSave is a mobile application that allows users to log in and register to the system.
+AutoSave is a mobile car-management application that allows users to log in and register to the system.
 During registration, users are required to provide their car's VIN and registration number.

 ## Key Features